0

 Timeliness requirements

-If the rehabilitation project is already complete when you apply for reservation of the tax credit, your application must be submitted within 120 days from the project’s end date to be eligible.
+If the rehabilitation project is already complete prior to application for reservation of the tax credit, the project is not eligible for the program.

-The application for issuance of the tax credit must be submitted within 1 year of the project’s end date.
-At least 20% of the estimated project cost must be incurred within 18 months after the project is reserved.
-If unmet, the application will be revoked.
+Statutorily, at least 20% of the estimated project cost must be incurred within 18 months after the project is fully reserved.
+If unmet, the reservation will be rescinded and the application will be revoked.

 Property eligibility